Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

   * Vector Action space: (Continuous) Size of 2, corresponding to movement toward net or away from net, and jumping.
   * Visual Observations: None.
-* Reset Parameters: One, corresponding to size of ball.
+* Reset Parameters: Three, corresponding to the following:
+    * angle: Angle of the racket from the vertical (Y) axis.
+      * Default: 55
+      * Recommended Minimum: 35
+      * Recommended Maximum: 65
+    * gravity: Magnitude of gravity
+      * Default: 9.81
+      * Recommended Minimum: 6
+      * Recommended Maximum: 20
+    * scale: Size of the ball
+      * Default: 1
+      * Recommended Minimum: 0.2
+      * Recommended Maximum: 5
 * Benchmark Mean Reward: 2.5
 * Optional Imitation Learning scene: `TennisIL`.